movim/movim/INSTALL.md

 Movim is automatically proxyfying the external pictures to protect its user IPs and prevent large pictures to be loaded without user consent.
 This internal proxy is already asking the browser to cache the pictures for a few hours.

-It is however **strongly recommended** to also setup a server side cache to prevent multiple users to request the same resource trough Movim.
+It is however **strongly recommended** to also setup a server side cache to prevent multiple users to request the same resource through Movim.

 #### On Apache